HansikaGunasekara/AI-Powered-Football-Commentator/README.md

-# Gemini Powered Football Commentator: How Multi-Agent Systems are Changing Sports Media
+# Gemini Powered Football Commentator - How Multi-Agent Systems are Changing Sports Media

 ## ⚽ A New Era of Football Storytelling
 Football has always been fueled by stories - the heartbreaks, comebacks, rivalries, golden generations, and unforgettable finals.
 Fans don't just want scores; they want context, history and drama.